Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

-If \MNS~were another textbook case, like \CNS, a {\em single broad} line would be expected, with a field dependence similar to that of the central ${^{53}\nu_0}$ (Fig.~\ref{fig:Cr_NMR} (b), filled blue symbols, and Fig.~\ref{fig:conical} (a), orange symbols).
+If \MNS~were another textbook case, like \CNS, a {\em single broad} line would be expected, with a field dependence similar to that of the central ${^{53}\nu_0}$ (Fig.~\ref{fig:Cr_NMR} (b), filled blue symbols, and Fig.~\ref{fig:conical} (b), orange symbols).
 Unfortunately, the \Mn~spectra show more than one broad component, and they are separated by up to 35 MHz, a much larger and more diverse splitting than that expected for the quadrupole pattern, which is composed of five much closer, equally spaced lines for \Mn, spin $I=5/2$.
-These quintuplets are convoluted by the larger magnetic inhomogeneous broadening, hence hidden within the linewidth.
+These quintuplets are convoluted by the larger magnetic inhomogeneous broadening as discussed above, hence hidden within the linewidth.
 In conclusion, the origin of the multimodal distributions of hyperfine fields must stem from magnetically different local surroundings.

-Let us concentrate on panel (a) in Fig. \ref{fig:Mn_NMR}, $\mathbf H \perp \hat c$.
-We have already mentioned three main components: the more intense peaks at lower frequencies, originating in ZF at 455 and 475 MHz, labeled I and II, respectively, and a much weaker peak around 490 MHz, labeled III in Fig.~\ref{fig:Mn_NMR} (a).
-Its higher frequency indicates a fractionally larger valence and a comparably larger magnetic moment.
-Despite the larger error bars we can compare the field dependence of their first moments in Fig.~\ref{fig:Mn_NMR} (b) with those of \Cr: for $\mathbf H \perp \hat c$ (red solid symbols), peak III shifts to lower frequency with a slope in agreement with ${^{55}\gamma}$ (dash-dotted red line).
+Let us concentrate on panel (a) in Fig. \ref{fig:Mn_hllab}, showing the results for $\mathbf H \perp \hat c$.
+We have already mentioned three main components: the more intense peaks at lower frequencies, originating at 455 and 475 MHz, labeled I and II, respectively, and a much weaker peak around 490 MHz, labeled III in Fig.~\ref{fig:Mn_hllab} (a).
+We attribute components I and II to the majority \MNS~structure, in two distinct, possibly defect-free and defect-related configurations, further discussed in Sec.~\ref{sec:discusMNS}.
+The higher frequency of peak III indicates a fractionally larger valence, closer to Mn$^{2+}$ \cite{rahman2022rkky}, and a comparably larger magnetic moment.
+Despite the large error bars we can compare the field dependence of their first moments in Fig.~\ref{fig:Mn_hllab} (b) with those of \Cr: for $\mathbf H \perp \hat c$ (green solid symbols), peak III shifts to lower frequency with a slope in agreement with ${^{55}\gamma}$ (dash-dotted red line).
 This is expected in an easy plane ferromagnet when the spin aligns along $\mathbf H$ and the magnetic moment (hence the hyperfine field) aligns opposite to $\mathbf H$.
-Peak III is thus identified as a small \MfNS~fraction, characterized by mean valence closer to Mn$^{+2}$. \cite{rahman2022rkky}
+Peak III, of similar amplitude in both orientations, thus identifies a small \MfNS~fraction already observed in magnetization with a higher ordering temperature around 100 K in samples of the same batch \cite{hall2022comparative}.